department-of-veterans-affairs/vets-design-system-documentation/src/_foundation/color-palette.md

     {% endfor %}
   </div>

-  <h4 class="vads-u-border-bottom--1px vads-u-border-color--gray-lighter vads-u-margin-bottom--4">Hub colors</h4>
+  <h2 class="vads-u-border-bottom--1px vads-u-border-color--gray-lighter vads-u-margin-bottom--4" id="hub">Hub colors</h2>
   <p>Hub colors are only to be used on VA.gov benefit hubs.</p>
   <div class="vads-l-row">
     {% for item in site.data.colors.hub %}